-Read time: 3 minutes By Marcus Antebi
+Read time: 3 minutes

-That is why certain types of intervention can be helpful.
-With the body’s natural healing mechanisms not being able to complete the mission, sometimes intervention of the right type and the right amount can be helpful.
-The most important thing that you must ask yourself about any supplement is: Is it scientifically proven?
-Is it only theory?
-Or is it totally a myth?
+That is why certain types of interventions can be helpful.
+When the body’s natural healing mechanisms are not able to complete their mission, sometimes interventions of the right type and in the right amount can be helpful.
+This is the purpose of vitamins and supplements.

 All statements herein have not been evaluated by the Food and Drug Administration.
 The products on this website were not intended to diagnose, treat, cure, or prevent any disease.